Lectionary Bible Studies and Sermons

 Reconciliation.
 1:21-23

-[Seed logo] Introduction
+Introduction

 The passage

 v21.
 In v20 Paul tells us that Christ's work of reconciliation achieves "peace" for "all thing".
-He now brings the notion of reconciliation, and its end "peace", down to a personal level.
+He now brings the notion of reconciliation, and its end, "peace", down to a personal level.
 The believers in Colossae were, like Paul, once estranged from God by sin.
 Their state was one of enmity, rather than peace.
 They had no peace with God, and therefore were not at peace with each other.

 v22.
 Yet, this enmity no longer exists because of Christ's reconciling work.
 The believer achieves peace with God through Christ's physical death.
 Paul does not go on to explain how Christ's death can move the sinner from their state of condemnation to one of acceptance before God.
 An exposition of the atonement is obviously outside his brief at this point in time.
 Here Paul focuses on the results of Christ's death.
 Peace with God, reconciliation, through Christ's sacrificial death, involves being presented before God holy, without blemish, and thus free from accusation.
-Identification with Christ involves the transfer of our sin to Christ on the cross, and the imputation of his righteous.
+Identification with Christ involves our becoming as Christ is, righteous before God.
 Therefore, we stand totally approved before God, holy and acceptable, and thus reconciled and at peace with Him.
-We have full salvation now.
-This point obviously serves to counter the Colossian heretics who see full salvation as something achieved through law-obedience.
+We have all the benefits of salvation now.
+This point obviously serves to counter the Colossian heretics who see fullness in the Christian life as something achieved through law-obedience.

 Continuing in the faith